dialoa/docker-ojs-dev/README.md

 		`volumes/plugins-backup` within the container)
 	- other scripts are from
 		PKP's docker-ojs](https://github.com/pkp/docker-ojs)
-* `etc/apache2/conf.d/ojs.conf` contains the apache consideration
+* `etc/apache2/conf.d/ojs.conf` contains the apache configuration.

 If you modify anything in `services/php74` you need to rebuild the docker image used by the container: run `docker-compose build` at